 A site-specific Health and Safety Plan will be provided by the Contractor prior to start of any works.
-This document will encapsulate routine monitoring measures, emergency responses, and the required documentation.
-It is imperative to note that this Health and Safety Plan will be dynamic, undergoing regular updates to address all emerging health and safety concerns.
+This document will encapsulate routine monitoring measures, emergency response protocols, along with the requisite documentation.
+The Health and Safety Plan will be a dynamic document, updated regularly to address emerging health and safety concerns.